brandonxiang/vite-antd-ssr-starter/README.md

   </a>
 </p>

-# Vite Antd Starter 😄
+# Full-Stack Starter 😄

 ## Why do you use this template

 This template is a simplest solution to start up an new SPA.

-## What is the key web framework for this template
+## What is the key web components for this template

 - [React](https://react.dev/)
 - [React Router](https://reactrouter.com/en/main)